 Plastic waste, where does it go?

 Each year, 4oo metric ton of plastic is produced, and each year the same amount is disposed of.
 Where does it go?
-A lot is written about plastic waste, plastic pollution in the sea, and it is hard to make up a single answer.
+A lot is written about plastic waste, plastic ocean pollution, and it is hard to make up a single answer.
 I took numbers from UN environmental program, World Watch, Greenpeace, EuroStat, EPA and a study, published in Science Advances.

 Roughly 80% of all produced plastic since 1950 has become plastic waste.
 The majority is accumulating in mostly open landfills in China and Africa.
 Obviously the wind and elements bring much of the plastic to the oceans, the final sink.
 Plastic recycling started in the late 1980’s, but it was until 2009 that serious inroads in recycling really took off.

 The plastic destinations for the year 2018 are given below: